SethDrake/zapret2/docs/manual.en.md

 Construct timer name that includes instance name, dis_timer_name result, conntrack packet number.
 If track is absent random characters are added to the end.
-This name can be considered unique per desync and can be used as an oneshot timer name.
+This name can be considered unique per desync+instance and can be used as an oneshot timer name.

 ## Orchestration